 Four location types can be mapped from the tool: city/county/state route, tribal areas, public schools, and zip codes.
 If tribal areas or public schools are chosen, aside from mapping crashes within the selected location, there's also an option to view data within a buffered distance from 1/4 mile to 5 miles.

 Select Zip Code

 User can query from five-digit ZIP Code areas.
-Start by choose the county then browse through the zip codes within the county.
+Start by choosing the county then browse through the zip codes within the county.